Rezi/svelte-gestures/README.md

 # svelte-gestures

-3 KB gzipped (you can use just part of those 3 KB) - a collection of gesture recognizers for Svelte.
-It can be actually used in any framework or native JS as it does not use any specific Svelte syntax at all ;)
+3 KB gzipped (you can use just part of those 3 KB) - a collection of gesture recognizers for Svelte ;)

-##### New in svelte-gestures 5.1.2:
+### BREAKING CHANGES in svelte-gestures 5.2.1:

+- **Now works as Svelte Attachments** (see new example and documentation)
 - **Only works with Svelte 5**
 - Support for plugins (highlight plugin provided in the library for gesture visualization)
+- Multi touch gesture added
+- Touch point plugin for pointer highlighting added
+- Experimental vibrate plugin added
 - There are several **breaking changes** with new API.
 It changes how parameters are passed to gestures.
-If you want to follow readme and examples for `svelte-gestures` 5.0.7 and older please follow the old [README_5.0.7.md](README_5.0.7.md)
+If you want to follow readme and examples for `svelte-gestures` 5.1.4 and older please follow the old [README_5.1.4.md](README_5.1.4.md)

 ### Migration

-For migration from 5.0.7 or older please follow [CHANGELOG.md](CHANGELOG.md)
+For migration from 5.1.4 or older please follow [CHANGELOG.md](CHANGELOG.md)

 ## installation

 **Npm**
 `npm install svelte-gestures`

 **Npm Installing from JSR**